Melekdmr/Knowledge_quiz/README.md

 This project is a simple quiz application developed using C# and Windows Forms.
 The application presents questions to the user and gives them options to choose the correct answer.
-The results of the quiz are displayed along with the user's number of correct and incorrect answers.
+The results of the quiz are displayed along with the user's number of correct and incorrect answers..